-I think so!
-In fact, I think it falls in line with the purpose of having strict deadlines on lien rights.
+Generally, it does fall in line with the purpose of having strict deadlines on lien rights.

 The reason lien deadlines are so cut and dry lies in policy.
-States have determined it’s important that property owners can rest assured that there is an end in sight when it comes to lien liability, and that’s a hard point to argue against!
+States have determined it’s important for property owners to rest assured that there is an end in sight when it comes to lien liability.
+And that’s a hard point to argue against!
 It just makes sense that a property owner shouldn’t have to worry that a lien could pop up on their property for an indefinite amount of time after a construction project takes place.

-At the same time – mechanics liens are a serious right, and even with time limitations imposed, mechanics liens are the best tool for nonpayment in the construction industry.
+At the same time, mechanics liens are a serious right.
+Even with time limitations imposed, mechanics liens are the best tool for nonpayment in the construction industry.